Haryanvi language: Rangri dialect

-These people have settled down mainly in the districts of Lahore, Sheikhupura, Bhakkar, Bahawalnagar, Rahim yar Khan District (specially in Khanpur tehsil), Okara, Layyah, Vehari, Sahiwal, Phullarwan District Sargodha and Multan of Punjab.
+These people have settled down mainly in the districts of Lahore, Sheikhupura, Bhakkar, Bahawalnagar, Rahim Yar Khan District (specially in Khanpur tehsil), Okara, Layyah, Vehari, Sahiwal, Phullarwan in Sargodha District and Multan of Punjab.
 In districts of Pakpattan, Okara, and Bahawalnagar which have the densest concentrations of Rāngrri Speakers, they consist mostly of small peasants, with many serving in the army, police and Civil Services.
 They maintain an overarching tribal council (panchayat in the Rānghari language), which deals with a number of issues, such as punishments for petty crime or co-operation over village projects.

 Haryanvi Speakers are also found in Mirpur Khas and Nawabshah Districts of Sindh.

 Most Ranghar are now bilingual, speaking Urdu language as National.
 Punjabi, Saraiki and Sindhi as Regional, as well as still speaking Rāngrri language as "First Language" or "Mother Language" or "Village Language" or "Community language".

 A large number of Ranghars are also found in the capital city of Islamabad.
 They speak Urdu with Rāngrri accent.
 Muley Jats, in addition, the Odh community in Pakistan also speak Rānghari as their mother tongue.